What are cryptocurrency exchanges? How do they work? What exchanges are out and how can I use them profitably?

 Have you ever heard –not your keys, not your coin?

-Never “store”, “save”, “stake” (what other names are there?) your cryptocurrency on any exchanges.
+Never “store,” “save,” or “stake” (what other names are there?) your cryptocurrency on any exchanges.

 Yes.
 You heard that right.

 You do not control the private key to your coins on a crypto exchange.
-All you have are digits on a pc monitor and that’s all.
-If the exchange gets hacked today or the owners decide exit-scam, that’s the end of the story.
+All you have are digits on a PC monitor, and that’s all.
+If the exchange gets hacked today or the owners decide to exit the scam, that’s the end of the story.

-It’s game over for you and you can kiss your coins good-bye forever, except of course the SEC and FBI happen to do their magic.
+It’s game over for you, and you can kiss your coins goodbye forever, except the SEC and FBI happen to do their magic.

 Even that is highly unlikely to bring you in contact with your funds ever again.